CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ```

 ## Note

 ### Modified test
 I added a #define PROFILE and #define PROFILE_ITERATIONS flags in a new header file "profilingcommon.h".
 When this is on, running main() will also iterate through each function call PROFILE_ITERATIONS number of times, then measure the execution time and average it for profiling analysis.

+I also increased the reserved stack size in VS to 0x40000000 to prevent stack overflow for larger array size

 ### Modified CMakeList.txt
 - Added "ProfilingCommon.h"